MingyuYang-Yale/BENG469/Assignment3/Background/README.md

 **Oncogene** :A gene involved in normal cell growth.
 Mutations (changes) in a proto-oncogene may cause it to become an oncogene, which can cause the growth of cancer cells.

 **Tumor suppressor gene(TSG)**: A type of gene that makes a protein called a tumor suppressor protein that helps control cell growth.
 Mutations (changes in DNA) in tumor suppressor genes may lead to cancer.
-Also called antioncogene.

 ------------